Kent State Florence Staff

 Giorgio Ridolfi

-Giorgio Ridolfi earned his undergraduate degree in History at the University of Florence and his graduate degree in Historical Science at the Alma Mater Studiorum University of Bologna.
+Giorgio Ridolfi earned his undergraduate degree in History at the University of Florence and his graduate degree in Historical Sciences at the Alma Mater Studiorum University of Bologna.
 In 2009, he began working at Sarah Lawrence College in Florence as Chaperone and Student Advisor.
-He joined the staff of Kent State University Florence in 2015, working as a Student Advisor for the Upward Bound program students during the Summer Institute.
-Since December 2017, Giorgio has been the Receptionist and Student Advisor at Kent State University in Florence.
+He joined the staff of Kent State University Florence in 2017, working as a Receptionist and Student Advisor.
+Since July 2023, Giorgio has been the International Programs Administrator & Student Life Coordinator in Florence.

 Elisa Varlaro